top of page

 Restoration

 Dr James Ng, a historian of New Zealand Chinese history, bought the land on which the settlement was sited in 2004.
 He established the Lawrence Chinese Camp Charitable Trust to administer, preserve and develop the historic site and buildings.
-The Lawrence Chinese Camp is now a Category 1 New Zealand Historic Place: ’a place of special or outstanding historical or cultural heritage significance or value’.
+The Lawrence Chinese Camp is now a Category 1 New Zealand Historic Place: ’A place of special or outstanding historical or cultural heritage significance or value’.

 Three of the settlement's original buildings remain: part of the Empire Hotel, part of the stables and the Poon Fah joss house.
 The Trust bought the Poon Fah joss house in 2015 and relocated it to its original site in the camp.
-The historic buildings are being restored and there are plans for development of the site.

 Archeological Digs